Kanishk1420/Git-notes/Readme.md

 ## ✨ Credits

-A huge thank you to **Hitesh Choudhary** for the amazing Git and GitHub tutorials on his YouTube channel.
+A huge thank you to [Chai aur Code](https://youtu.be/q8EevlEpQ2A?si=ZhKNsjrx0rzY2P7N) for the amazing Git and GitHub tutorials on his YouTube channel.
 This guide is based on the concepts I learned from his videos.

 The documentation and images are courtesy of the **Chai aur Code** website.
 You can find more awesome resources at [https://docs.chaicode.com](https://docs.chaicode.com).